 Cyber crime is evolving and on the rise.
 Networks are constantly spammed with phishing attacks, malware and ransomware and in order to help protect your business, a firewall is required to deal with complex cyber threats and prevent them from reaching your network.

-When looking for a firewall to help protect your organisation from cyber threats, ensure it has the following features.
+When looking for a firewall to help protect your organisation from cyber threats, it is recommended that it has the following features.

 A high-performance level